-Table 4-7: Proposed Mitigation Measures Associated with Potential Effects to Surface Water Resulting from Construction
+Table 4-8: Proposed Mitigation Measures Associated with Potential Effects to Surface Water Resulting from Construction

 Potential Effects Performance Objectives Proposed Mitigation Measures Residual Effects ■ Divert access road runoff through drainage ditches directed into vegetated areas or through environmental protection measures (such as sediment traps, rock flow check dams, sediment barriers, etc.) to ensure that exposed soils or road materials are not transported into watercourses or wetlands.
 Ditches >5% in slope may require lining with appropriate sized rip rap to protect against erosion and also slow the flow velocity.
 Apply measures for managing water flowing onto the construction site as well as water being pumped / diverted from the construction site such that sediment is filtered out prior to the water entering a waterbody or wetland.
 Minimize paved surfaces and design roads to promote groundwater infiltration.
-Implement groundwater infiltration techniques to the maximum extent possible.
-Examples include: Releasing water to vegetated areas; Ditches should not be lined with an impermeable material (i.e., clay); and Groundwater should remain on-site and not disposed of off-site (unless contaminated). • Where possible, groundwater discharge water shall be directed to areas of groundwater recharge to allow for natural infiltration to the groundwater system.
-Water Quality (see above) Monitoring (see above) Changes to surface water quantity Water Crossing Design Residual effect on surface water Potential for alteration to local Minimize construction Design water crossings to accommodate high and low flows of the watercourse. quantity surface water quantity due to disturbance to surficial soils and • Erosion and Sediment Control (see above) Alterations to local surface water loss of vegetation, changes in changes to surficial topography.
-Water management (see above) quantity can be minimized surficial topography and Grading and Excavation (see above) provided recommended changes in surficial soils in Rehabilitation (see above) mitigation is implemented (e.g., disturbed construction areas Monitoring (see above) proper culvert sizing and including along access roads. rehabilitation and enhancement activities).
+The surface is a surface of the Implement groundwater infiltration techniques to the maximum extent possible.
+Examples include: - Releasing water to vegetated areas; Ditches should not be lined with an impermeable material (i.e., clay); and Croundwater should remain an site and not disposed of efficits (upless conteminated).
+Groundwater should remain on-site and not disposed of off-site (unless contaminated).
+Where possible, groundwater discharge water shall be directed to areas of groundwater recharge to allow for natural infiltration to the groundwater system. • Water Quality (see above) Monitoring (see above) Changes to surface water quantity Minimize vegetation removal.
+Water Crossing Design Residual effect on surface water Potential for alteration to local Minimize construction Design water crossings to accommodate high and low flows of the watercourse. quantity surface water quantity due to disturbance to surficial soils and • Erosion and Sediment Control (see above) Alterations to local surface water loss of vegetation, changes in changes to surficial topography.
+Water Management (see above) quantity can be minimized surficial topography and Grading and Excavation (see above) provided recommended changes in surficial soils in • Rehabilitation (see above) mitigation is implemented (e.g., disturbed construction areas Monitoring (see above) proper culvert sizing and including along access roads. rehabilitation and enhancement activities).

-Table 4-8: Proposed Mitigation Measures Associated with Potential Effects to Groundwater, Soils and Terrain Resulting from Construction
+Table 4-9: Proposed Mitigation Measures Associated with Potential Effects to Groundwater, Soils and Terrain Resulting from Construction